microsoft/AzureTrailblazerAcademy/month2/labs/lab_adf/README.md

 <img src="./images/adf-storage-ingest-confirm.png" alt="Verify data ingestion to Gen2 from Oracle" width="600">

-### Task-4: Secure PII Employee data with Data Flows
+### Task-4: Create Data Flows to Transofrm Employee data and store it in Synapse SQL Analytics
 We have noticed the PII data we just ingested into ADLS Gen2 storage.
 You will secure the PII data using the Data flow functionality in this task.
  1. Create Source data
 - Drag and drop the data flow activity into the canvas from the 'Move&Transform' section.